heeyeon-im/heeyeon-im.github.io/projects.md

       </a>
     </div>
     <div class="col-md-9 col-sm-12">
-      The visual system can achieve flexibility by extracting two different units of perception – objects and ensembles.
-This perceptual ability allows the brain to “do more with less”, by using powerful and efficient heuristics that bypass its perceptual and cognitive limitations.
 I have shown that representations of objects and ensembles can be extracted to be available at the same time, such that they provide complementary information about the scene to be combined into a unified perception.
 By combining these different levels of representation, the visual system can perceive, and we can remember, the visual scene with greater detail, which can then effectively guide better action outcomes.
 For example, a visual impression of how objects are spatially clustered in the whole image modulates the way we see, remember, and act on each individual object in the scene.
-Thus, these findings provide an insight to richness of our perceptual experiences, resulting from hierarchical coding of different levels and modalities of visual representations.
-Characterizing how such hierarchical representations fill in the gaps in our perception will also have broad applicability to science and engineering that is impacted by the interface between sighted humans and machines of all types.
     </div>
   </div>
 </div>
+Thus, these findings provide an insight to richness of our perceptual experiences, resulting from hierarchical coding of different levels and modalities of visual representations.
+Characterizing how such hierarchical representations fill in the gaps in our perception will also have broad applicability to science and engineering that is impacted by the interface between sighted humans and machines of all types.<br />
 **Ensemble representations:**

 ### Action goals guide perception.